Joey Skaggs: Crucifixion

-In the late 1960s, Joey Skaggs erected a life-size sculpture depicting a decayed Jesus Christ in Tompkins Square Park to critique religious hypocrisy within the Church.
-The piece was later exhibited in 1967 at New York University and two Central Park Be-ins.
-In 1969, Skaggs brought a duplicate of the sculpture to St. Patrick’s Cathedral, where church officials denied him entry and he was removed by police.
+In the late 1960s, Skaggs created a life-size sculpture depicting a decayed Jesus Christ.
+The work was displayed in Tompkins Square Park and was later exhibited in 1967 at New York University and at two Central Park Be-ins.
+In 1969, a duplicate of the sculpture was brought to St. Patrick's Cathedral, where entry was denied by church officials and the individual was removed by police.

 Hippie Bus Tour to Queens

-In 1968, Joey Skaggs took a group of approximately 60 East Village hippies to suburban Queens to satirize tour buses that brought visitors to Greenwich Village to observe the hippie counterculture.
-Participants included publisher Paul Krassner and artist Yayoi Kusama, who painted polka dots on nude dancers as part of the performance.
-The event received media attention, including an interview with Skaggs on the Today Show, a front-page article in the Daily News, and coverage in The New York Times and other publications.
+In 1968, Skaggs organized an event in which a group of approximately 60 individuals from the East Village traveled to suburban Queens.
+The event involved figures including Paul Krassner and Yayoi Kusama, who painted polka dots on nude dancers during the performance.
+The event received media coverage, including an appearance by Skaggs on the Today, a front-page article in the New York Daily News, and reporting in The New York Times and other publications.

 Vietnamese Christmas Nativity Burning

-Joey Skaggs staged a protest against the Vietnam War on Christmas Day, creating a life-size Nativity scene with symbolic elements to critique U.S. involvement in the conflict.
-The display, set up in Central Park, included a manger, papier-mâché figures such as pigs in police hats, sheep holding briefcases, and a camel representing Hubert Humphrey.
-It also featured depictions of John F. Kennedy, Bobby Kennedy, and Martin Luther King Jr. as beheaded wise men, along with a Vietnamese baby Jesus surrounded by peasant sculptures of Mary and Joseph.
-Skaggs and his collaborators, dressed as American soldiers, planned to set the display on fire but authorities intervened.
-The event was reported in The New York Times under the headline “Yippie ‘Nativity Scene’ Leads to Tickets for Littering.”
+Skaggs organized a protest against the Vietnam War on Christmas Day, creating a life-size Nativity scene in Central Park.
+The display included a manger and papier-mâché figures, such as pigs wearing police hats, sheep holding briefcases, and a camel representing Hubert Humphrey.
+It also included representations of John F. Kennedy, Robert F. Kennedy, and Martin Luther King Jr. as beheaded wise men, along with a Vietnamese baby Jesus and figures representing Mary and Joseph.
+Skaggs and other participants, dressed as American soldiers, attempted to set fire to the display, but authorities intervened.
+The event was reported in The New York Times under the headline "Yippie ‘Nativity Scene’ Leads to Tickets for Littering."

 Earlville Opera House

-In 1971, while living on a dairy farm in central New York, Joey Skaggs learned about the Earlville Opera House, a historic building constructed in 1892 in Earlville, New York, that was slated for demolition to make way for a parking lot.
-Skaggs purchased the building and led a campaign to preserve it.
-Today the opera house is listed on the National Register of Historical Places and operates as a performance and exhibition venue.
-It celebrated its 50th anniversary as a cultural center in 2022.
+In 1971, while living on a dairy farm in central New York, Skaggs became aware of the Earlville Opera House, a building constructed in 1892 that was slated for demolition.
+Skaggs subsequently purchased the building and participated in efforts to preserve it.
+The opera house is listed on the National Register of Historic Places and operates as a performance and exhibition venue.
+It marked its 50th anniversary as a cultural center in 2022.